360 degree feedback

 What’s the difference between Gamification, Gamified Assessment and Game-Based Assessment?

-Gamification, which has been defined as “the use of game design elements in nongame contexts” (Deterding, Sicart, Nacke, O’Hara, & Dixon, 2011, p.
+Gamification, which has been defined as “a use of game design elements in nongame contexts” (Deterding, Sicart, Nacke, O’Hara, & Dixon, 2011, p.
 1) presents one of the newest ways to improve on traditional assessment formats.
 The application of game elements to assessments can be split into three major categories; Gamification, Gamified Assessments, and Game-based assessments.
 Each method attempts to improve on traditional assessment formats, but they employ game elements in their own way by varying where they’re implemented, and for what purpose.

 TOP HR trends for 2021